Disappearance of Perry Cohen and Austin Stephanos: Investigation

-Due to the storm that occurred shortly after the boys left the marina, while the boys were declared missing they were generally believed to be victims of the violent storm.
+Due to the storm that occurred shortly after the boys left the marina, the boys were declared missing; they were generally believed to be victims of the violent storm.
 However, with the rediscovering of the boat on March 18, 2016 the parents of Cohen believed that there was potentially additional information on the fate of the children.
-The boat was discovered to have the ignition and the battery switched to the Off position, which could potentially indicate foul play.
+The boat was discovered to have the ignition and the battery switched to the off position, which could potentially indicate foul play.

-However, as there is no other evidence of foul play all the items found in the boat were turned over to the boys' families, without investigation into the objects.
+However, as there is no other evidence of foul play, all the items found in the boat were turned over to the boys' families, without investigation into the objects.
 Cohen's parents filed a lawsuit against an iPhone being returned to Stephanos's parents as they felt it would break the chain of custody and any evidence would be tainted by potential bias.

 Legal

 In 2016, Cohen's parents filed a lawsuit to prevent an iPhone that was discovered in the boat being returned to Stephanos's family.
 Cohen's parents argued that the phone being returned to Stephanos's family would potentially taint any evidence found on the iPhone.
 Despite multiple motions for emergency injunction against the Stephanos family and Florida Fish and Wildlife Conservation Commission, the phone was turned over to the Stephanos family.
 It was later sent to Apple per a judge's order to be investigated by the company for the court.

 In 2017, Cohen's family filed a wrongful death lawsuit against Stephanos's family alleging that Stephanos and other family members were negligent for allowing the children to venture into the Atlantic Ocean with an unworthy vessel and no communication devices on board.
 Specific charges were filed against Stephanos's father, William "Blu" Stephanos, who the Cohens alleged delayed rescue efforts by proper authorities by undertaking his own search instead of calling 911 when he learned of the boys' disappearance from his ex-wife.

 In September 2020, a Palm Beach County judge ruled that William "Blu" Stephanos was not liable in the disappearance of his son and Cohen.
 The judge stated that the personal search did not increase the boys' risk of harm, and that the risk the boys faced were the dangerous conditions at sea.